kgmyatthu/karl/README.md

 ## Contributing

 Feel free to open issues and pull requests if you encounter any problems or have improvements.

+## The Why

+I often fiddle with things on my system without proper backup mesures (I'm lazy).
+I find myself having to rescue my arch linux more than i'd like to.
+And often googling stuff is inevitable.
+The offical archlinux ISO suck in that regard so there is karl.

 ## License